mar10/wunderbaum/docs/tutorial/tutorial_grid.md

 #### Add a Sort Button to the Column Header

-Add a sort button to the column header to toggle the enable sorting and toggle the order:
+Add a sort button to the column header and handle click events to toggle the order:

 ```js